PseudoKnight/CHNaughty/README.md

 ### relative_teleport([playerName], locationArray)
 Sets the player location relative to where they are on their client.
 This can be used for smooth teleportation.

-### set_entity_rotation(entityID, yaw, [pitch])
-Sets an entity's yaw and pitch without teleporting or ejecting.

 ### psleep([playerName], bedLocation, [force])
 Sets the player sleeping at the specified bed location.
 Optionally force sleeping even if player normally wouldn't be able to.
-If not forced, it will throws an exception when unsuccessful.
+If not forced, it will throw an exception when unsuccessful.
 The following conditions must be met for a player to sleep: the location must be a bed, the player must be near it, it must not be obstructed, it must be night and there must not be hostile mobs nearby.